lilpharaoh1/traffic-paper/README.md

 Due to compatibility issues between DreamerV3 and the legacy method by which other agents are evaluated in Ray, the agents are instead evaluated using the RLModule `forward_inference` method (DreamerV3 and Drama) or by using `compute\_single\_action` method (PPO) and manually stepping the environment forward.
 The evaluation functions can be found in the file `eval_fns.py`.

+## Notes
+### Iterations
+In Ray, an iteration (`iter`) refers to every time `algo.train()` is called.
+This may happen at different frequencies for different algorithms.
+For example, after an initial period to fill up it's replay buffer, both MBRL algorithms call `algo.train()` every timestep.
+This is in comparison to PPO which calls `algo.train()` every episode.
+It is for this reason that the length of training should likely be specified using `train_timesteps` rather then `train_iteration`.
+This is done in the configuration file.

+### Point Two
+Some words on a second point.

 ## TODO
 - [ ] Clean up README